 We talk to physiotherapist and recovered incontinent, Elaine Miller, who moonlights as a comedian in her spare time!
 She’s on a mission to break down the taboos which surround incontinence and sexual dysfunction.
-She’ll be at the Edinburgh Fringe festival this summer talking all about that and you can find details of her show, Gusset Grippers, at the bottom.
+She’ll be at the Edinburgh Fringe festival this summer talking all about that.
 What a story!

 What made you decide to do what you do?